guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 <a id="Providing-Usage-Examples"></a>
 ## Providing Usage Examples

+### Basic Examples

-1. **Basic Examples:** The documentation should include simple, straightforward examples demonstrating how to paginate through data using the API.
+The documentation should include simple, straightforward examples demonstrating how to paginate through data using the API.
 It should show how to retrieve the first page, navigate to the next page, and adjust pagination parameters.

+### Advanced Examples

-2. **Advanced Examples:** The documentation should show more complex examples that showcase different pagination scenarios, such as sorting, filtering, or combining pagination with other query parameters.
+The documentation should show more complex examples that showcase different pagination scenarios, such as sorting, filtering, or combining pagination with other query parameters.

+### Sample Code Snippets

-3. **Sample Code Snippets:** The documentation should show code snippets in various programming languages illustrating how to integrate pagination into API requests.
+The documentation should show code snippets in various programming languages illustrating how to integrate pagination into API requests.
 It should also include comments to explain each step and highlight key pagination parameters.